m-jahn/lattice-tools/vignettes/README.md

 Point labels for scatterplots.
 Draw text labels for all points of a scatterplot using functions from directlabels.
-In contrast to the functionality of the original `directlabels` package, *every point* is labelled instead of groups.
+In contrast to the functionality of the original `directlabels` package, *every point* is labeled instead of groups.
 Labels are also independent from the grouping variable, so that e.g. colors indicate a grouping variable and labels another.
 By default, labels adapt the graphical parameters of the higher level plot, including coloring according to groups.
 However, many parameters can be customized.

 ``` r